Introduction to Stats

 being able to output it.
 The center of the Stats system in EpochX is the

-class, this class implements the
+Stats class.
+Like the Life class, this class implements the

-singleton pattern and so there is only ever one Stats
+singleton pattern and so there is only ever one Stats instance which is

-obtainable with a call to the static method Stats.get()
+obtainable with a call to the static method Stats.get().

 Raw data that is generated by the evolutionary algorithm, such as the population at the

-end of a generation, gets inserted into the Stats
+end of a generation, gets inserted into the Stats instance.
+Then other

 components are able to easily get a copy of the data with a call to one of the class'

-methods.
-This method takes an instance of Stat
+getStat methods.
+This method takes an instance of Stat, which

 is used to lookup whether any data has been stored against that same Stat